vanjac/HexKey/README.md

 becomes very noticeable when you try to play music.

 Once the program starts, a very small window will appear.
 That window doesn't do anything but it does capture keyboard input, so it must be in the foreground.
 A link to the keyboard layout is above.
-On some operating systems you may have to disable key repeat to prevent repeated notes when you hold down a key.